lightningnetwork/lnd/README.md

 ### lndc
 Library for authenticated encrypted communication between LN nodes.
 It uses chacha20_poly1305 for the symmetric cipher, and the secp256k1 curve used in bitcoin for public keys.
 No signing is used, only two ECDH calculations: first with ephemeral key pairs and second with persistent identifying public keys.

+### lnrpc

+lnd's RPC interface.
+Currently [gRPC](http://www.grpc.io/), a high-performance RPC framework is used. gRPC provides features such as a stub-based client interface in several languages, streaming RPCs, payload agnostic request/response handling, and more.
+In addition to gRPC, lnd will also offer a basic REST-based http RPC interface.
+For now, connections are not encrypted, or authenticated.
+For authentication, [macaroons](http://research.google.com/pubs/pub41892.html) will likely be integrated due to their simplicity, flexibility, and expressiveness.

 ### lnstate
 In-progress update which improves current implementation of channel state machine to allow for higher throughput.